No. 1 Vols, other top seeds win NCAA regional openers easily - WHIZ News

 The top seeds that played their NCAA baseball regional openers Friday went unbeaten, and most won easily.

-No. 1 Tennessee, No. 2 Stanford, No. 4 Virginia Tech, No. 7 Oklahoma State and No. 8 East Carolina each scored in double digits, and no margin of victory among the top eight seeds was less than five runs.
+No. 1 Tennessee, No. 2 Stanford, No. 4 Virginia Tech, No. 7 Oklahoma State and No. 8 East Carolina each scored in double digits.
+No. 3 Oregon State was the only team among the top eight to win by fewer than five runs, beating New Mexico State 5-4 on a bases-loaded walk in the bottom of the 10th inning.

 Vanderbilt, which reached the last two College World Series finals, continued its late-season swoon and will have to fight its way out of the loser’s bracket to advance.